Hiking in Aoraki / Mt. Cook National Park

 You walk along the Hooker River and in sections, wooden walkways have been constructed to make the hike more enjoyable.

-The hike is rated easy and estimated to take you 3 hours.
-It took us approximately 4 hours in total including a break at the top.
+The hike is rated easy and is estimated to take 3 hours.
+It took us approximately 4 hours in total, including a break at the top.

 Morten posing at the Hooker Valley Track at Aoraki / Mt.
 Cook National Park